How I found photography

 It was magic, at first, watching the images appear only moments after slipping under the surface of the developer.
 It was divine.
 I’d watch the seconds tick but time was easily lost in the silence of the red light.
-It was obvious to me that I needed to find a way to spend all of my time perfecting this craft.
+It was obvious I needed to find a way to spend all my time perfecting this craft.
 I was in love.

 At the time, digital cameras were far from what’s available today.
 We were shooting with $15,000 digital film backs that attached to your medium format camera.
 The camera was attached to a computer.
 You can imagine this doesn’t lend itself to much spontaneity.

-All of this has influenced the artist I am today.
-Afterall, I wanted that Fine Art degree for a reason.
-I learned to obey the rules before I began breaking them.
-I learned how to see through my lens, to compose the shot fully before releasing the shutter.
+This influences the artist I am today.
+Afterall, I wanted that Fine Art degree for a reason; I learned to obey the rules before I began breaking them.
+Learning first how to see through my lens, composing the shot fully before releasing the shutter.

-I believe in the craft & art of photography… not the luck of ‘over-shooting’ & relying on my camera to make decisions for me.
+I believe in the craft & art of photography… not the luck of ‘over-shooting’.
 After all, what fun would that be??